-A rustic wedding venue doesn't have to mean it won't come with modern amenities and Gate Street Barn near Guildford offers the ideal combination of rustic romance and contemporary features.
-Crafted in traditional style using oak trees lost in the 1987 hurricane this luxury green oak barn is a stunning choice.
+A rustic barn wedding venue doesn't have to mean it won't come with modern amenities and Gate Street Barn near Guildford offers the ideal combination of rustic romance and contemporary features.
+Crafted in traditional style using oak trees lost in the 1987 hurricane, this luxury green oak barn is a stunning choice for rustic wedding themes.

 Both the Grade II-listed Beaumont Hall farmhouse and the tipis in its grounds truly embrace a rustic theme.
-They offer versatile and beautiful spaces that couples can transform with their own décor.
+These rustic wedding venues offer versatile and beautiful options that couples can transform with their own wedding décor.
 The tipis are our favourites, coming with fairy lights strung round the poles and fire pits outside.

-Beaumont Hall is in the heart of Hertfordshire, in St Albans, so it has excellent transport links to London.
-You wouldn’t believe you can find this kind of rustic venue so close to the capital.
+Beaumont Hall is in the heart of Hertfordshire, St Albans, so it has excellent transport links to London.
+You wouldn’t believe you can find this kind of rustic farm wedding venue so close to the hustle and bustle of the capital.

-Hayne is a passion project for owners Tim and Milla, both musicians who can provide entertainment and are committed to sustainability.
+Hayne is a passion project for owners Tim and Milla, two musicians who provide wedding entertainment and are committed to sustainability.
 They grow their own sustainable flowers on site and offer a florist service as well as having an extensive list of local suppliers who believe in their vision.
 You’ll have 48 hours exclusive use so enjoy a relaxed, free-spirited celebration with friends and family.